 I'm not a revenue generator at TEN7, I don't do billable hours.
 It seems like I'm an extra load sometimes.
 But that's not the case.
 I really believe that the contribution that Ivan and I are making to the brand value of TEN7 is immense.

 The podcasts cover everything from technology, business and the stories of the guests that join us.
 Most importantly, we're building a library that I believe has immense value.
 And for those people who do listen to our podcast, or see our work, I believe that our brand value increases significantly.

 When people ask me about my job and about Ivan, I tell them I work for the most human person I've ever worked for in my life.
 In fact, he's probably the most human person I've ever encountered in the corporate environment.
 Our mission is Make Things That Matter, and Ivan takes great pride in making the world a better place.

-I think if you ask anybody who has worked or does work with him, for him, would probably say the same.
+I think if you ask anybody who has worked for or does work with him, they would probably say the same.

-So, I know that I'm making a difference in the fact that we do make things that matter.
-I know my contribution also matters as well.
+So, I know that I'm making a difference in the fact that we do Make Things That Matter.
+I know my contribution matters as well.

 This post is part of a series of segments we are calling, TEN7 - Behind the Scenes.
 They provide a peek behind the curtain of the work we do, showcasing the technical and creative energy that is the “secret sauce” of TEN7.
 These posts allow our team to showcase their passion, lessons they have learned, and some of the tips and tricks that only come from dedication to their craft.
 We hope this series will help you understand the makeup of our team, what it’s like to work with us, and how we might be able to help you!
 Call us.